groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-03-31-detect-print-restriction-in-pdf-documents-using-groupdocs.viewer-for-java-19.3/index.md

 url: /2019/03/31/detect-print-restriction-in-pdf-documents-using-groupdocs.viewer-for-java-19.3/
 author: 'Usman Aziz'
 summary: ''
-tags: ['document rendering API', 'document viewer', 'document viewer API for Java', 'PDF viewer']
+tags: ['document rendering API', 'document viewer', 'document viewer API for Java', 'PDF viewer', 'GroupDocs.Viewer for Java Releases']
-categories: ['GroupDocs.Viewer for Java Releases', 'GroupDocs.Viewer Product Family']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 PDF is a widely used document format that also supports interactive elements including annotations, forms, 3D objects, layers, etc. Along with these elements, PDF format also supports setting restrictions such as print restriction, modification restriction, restrictions on data extraction and so on.
 Such features give the user more control over the document and therefore, the PDF has become a popular document format.